 In addition, no opening, either in the stair construction or between balusters, can be greater than 100mm.
 As a result, it may be difficult to accommodate a staircase of modern construction in a space occupied by the existing staircase.

-This is a very common problem — but also an easy one to rectify.
 Many old staircases were made from separate treads and risers making them fairly straightforward to disassemble.
 In the case of tread repairs, it is a good idea to remove the tread in question where possible to carry this work out.

 The new tread will then need to be shaped and sanded — and any screw holes filled.